These experts helped us to

 What draws customers to Revel is that it's full of incredibly useful features.
 While Revel systems offer many restaurant and bar-specific functions such as tabs and delivery management, it includes features for retailers or service-based businesses as well.

 Revel offers QuickBooks integration, the ability to process sales from anywhere in the facility, employee management, inventory functions that include combination capabilities, CRM functionality, delivery and order status tracking, appointment scheduling, and more.
 Additionally, Revel has thorough guides on many of its popular features.

 Nothing ruins the customer experience faster than waiting too long for an order.
 The order tracking status in Revel automatically launches a timer as soon as the order is submitted, so you can see how long each order takes to prepare.

-When you enable delivery optimization, the system recommends completed orders that a driver should take along with their currently assigned orders.
-The system suggests deliveries that maximize route efficiency, helping decrease total time spent delivering orders.
+With delivery optimization, the system suggests deliveries that maximize route efficiency, helping decrease total time spent delivering orders.
 You can also provide arrival estimates to your customers by text.